Fostering green recovery through climate technologies: How the private sector and market mechanisms can accelerate technology transfer

-On the panel for this session: Rose Mwebaza, director of the UNFCCC Climate Technology Centre and Network (CTCN), the impact-driven technology business Africa Green Tec and the German export promotion initiatives "German Energy Solutions Initiative" and "Africa Business Network".
+Among the speakers will be Rose Mwebaza, director of the UNFCCC Climate Technology Centre and Network (CTCN), the impact-driven technology business Africa Green Tec and the German export promotion initiatives "German Energy Solutions Initiative" and "Africa Business Network".

 When?
 The session took place on Wednesday 10 June 2020.

 Due to technical difficulties the recording of this session is unfortunately not available.